 Here we have Franklin, the resident bald eagle who due to a wing injury, is also unable to be reintroduced back into the wild.

 How about a few interesting Bald Eagle facts?
 Like, did you know that the internal temperature of a bald eagle is 106 degrees Fahrenheit?
 Or that the average lifespan is 20 years?
-There was a captive bald eagle in West Stephentown, NY that live to be 48 years old!
+There was a captive bald eagle in West Stephentown, NY that lived to be 48 years old!
 One more!
 Did you realize that the scientific name, Haliaeetus leucocephalus means “white-headed sea eagle?”

 Here we have Dorado, a Golden Eagle.
 His right wing was damaged when he was hit by a car, so he also is unable to be reintroduced back into the wild.
 I sure had a bunch of fun watching him rock back and forth on this swing.
 He was having so much fun swinging too!